 |

-Check opening time of injectors at cold start, during warmup, and at normal operating temperature.The longer the injector
+Check opening time of injectors at cold start, during warmup, and at normal operating temperature

 opening time the more fuel being delivered.